RaedGhazal/SqliteDatabaseViewer/README.md

 # SqliteDatabaseViewer
-This is an android lib just for testing not ready yet And not the full official one.
+This is an android library just for testing during the development of your app.
-The Full one gonna be under the name RGLibrary ,will be a general library which contains many features (not a specific topic) that helps you in your Applications programming.
-if you wanna try this anyways it has 2 features now.

 ### First :
 ### Viewing Your SQliteDatabase ->